CamKeys-Git/PythonProjects/README.md

 # PythonProjects

-## Exercises and toy problems with Python
+## Exercises, toy problems and other projects with Python